 - Problem: Questions about what challenges the prospect is currently dealing with to help reps address their specific needs.

 - Implication: Leading questions about the problems uncovered in the previous step to help reps understand how they negatively affect the prospect’s company.
+These will reframe the size of the problem and increase the sense of urgency in solving them.

 Rather than following a rigid script for every sales conversation, SPIN Selling teaches reps to ask situational questions to move their prospects through the sales funnel.